Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 The real one.

-Yes, the guide was perhaps a little too enthusiastic about David’s anatomy — enthusiastic enough that Cristina managed to snap a forbidden photo while the guide was distracted.
+And yes, our guide was perhaps a little too enthusiastic about David’s anatomy — enthusiastic enough that Cristina managed to snap a forbidden photo while the guide was distracted.

 Santa Croce: When History Becomes Overwhelming (In a Good Way)